Rajdp-krmkr/Learning-Web-Development/Day 50 (10-04-2025) - Express/notes.md

 - Work with **route parameters** and **query strings**
 - Serve static files like HTML, CSS, images
 - Learn about `POST` requests and request body parsing

----

-Let me know if you'd like an assignment or mini project to go with this class!